Friday, 13 December 2024

 The recent collapse of GPU start-up Xiangdixian Computing Technology highlights domestic firms’ difficulties in this competitive environment.
 The Chongqing-based company shut down in September, laying off all employees due to a lack of funding.
 Xiangdixian’s closure underscores the financial pressures confronting China’s tech start-ups, even as the country pushes for greater self-sufficiency in key technological areas.

 Despite this, China’s extensive data centre infrastructure provides a foundation for growth in its AI industry.
-As local chip companies benefit from the country’s investment in data centres, analysts remain hopeful that the sector will mature and consolidate, leaving a smaller but potentially more resilient group of players.
+As local chip companies benefit from the country’s in data centres, analysts remain hopeful that the sector will mature and consolidate, leaving a smaller but potentially more resilient group of players.

 Hot this week